autopilot-rs/autopy-legacy/README.markdown

 ## Outline

 * Introduction
-	- What is Pydroid?
+	- What is AutoPy?
-	- Why use Pydroid?
+	- Why use AutoPy?
-	- What else is Pydroid?
+	- What else is AutoPy?
 * Getting Started
 	- Requirements
 	- Installation